yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 Go contains decent, built-in tooling for executing tests.
 However, it doesn't include any of the "assert" functions that are common in the unit testing libraries of other languages.
-This means that a simple check that two slices are equal looks like:
+This means that a simple test that two slices are equal looks like:

 ```golang
 if !reflect.DeepEqual(expected, actual) {